JamesLMilner/Loxo/README.md

 Without Docker:

-Download and install MongoDB, run the service and then run the loxoapi.py file.
-Make sure you install the dependencies (I need to setup a requirements.txt)
+Download and install MongoDB, run the MongoDB service and then run the loxoapi.py file.
+The default site is localhost:5000.
+Make sure you install the dependencies:

+    pip install -r requirements.txt

 ## What about the docs?
 I know, I know, I'll get something up ASAP.